 - Inquiries about, and observation of, internal controls which leave no audit trail, for example, determining who actually performs each function and not merely who is supposed to perform it.

-- Re-performance of internal controls, for example, reconciliation of bank accounts, to ensure they were correctly performed the entity.
+- Re-performance of internal controls, for example, reconciliation of bank accounts, to ensure they were correctly performed by the entity.

 - Testing of internal control operating on specific computerised applications or over the overall information technology function, for example, access or program change controls.

-When obtaining audit evidence about the effective operation of internal controls, the auditor considers how they were applied, the consistency with which they were applied during the period and whom they were applied.
+When obtaining audit evidence about the effective operation of internal controls, the auditor considers how they were applied, the consistency with which they were applied during the period and by whom they were applied.
 The concept of effective operation recognises that some deviations may have occurred.
-Deviations from prescribed controls may be caused such factors as changes in key personnel, significant seasonal fluctuations in volume of transactions and human error.
+Deviations from prescribed controls may be caused by such factors as changes in key personnel, significant seasonal fluctuations in volume of transactions and human error.
 When deviations are detected the auditor makes specific inquiries regarding these matters, particularly, the timing of staff changes in key internal control functions.
 The auditor then ensures that the tests of control appropriately cover such a period of change or fluctuation.
 Based on the results of the tests of control, the auditor should evaluate whether the internal controls are designed and operating as contemplated in the preliminary assessment of control risk.
 The evaluation of deviations may result in the auditor concluding that the assessed level of control risk needs to be revised.
 In such cases, the auditor would modify the nature, timing and extent of planned substantive procedures.

-Before the conclusion of the audit, based on the results of substantive procedures and other audit evidence obtained the auditor, the auditor should consider whether the assessment of control risk is confirmed.
+Before the conclusion of the audit, based on the results of substantive procedures and other audit evidence obtained by the auditor, the auditor should consider whether the assessment of control risk is confirmed.
 In case of deviations from the prescribed accounting and internal control systems, the auditor would make specific inquiries to consider their implications.
 Where, on the basis of such inquiries, the auditor concludes that the deviations are such that the preliminary assessment of control risk is not supported, he would amend the same unless the audit evidence obtained from other tests of control supports that assessment.
 Where the auditor concludes that the assessed level of control risk needs to be revised, he would modify the nature, timing and extent of his planned substantive procedures.
-It has been suggested that actual operation of the internal control should be tested the application of procedural tests and examination in depth.
-Procedural tests simply mean testing of the compliance with the procedures laid down the management in respect of initiation, authorisation, recording and documentation of transaction at each stage through which it flows.
+It has been suggested that actual operation of the internal control should be tested by the application of procedural tests and examination in depth.
+Procedural tests simply mean testing of the compliance with the procedures laid down by the management in respect of initiation, authorisation, recording and documentation of transaction at each stage through which it flows.
 For example, the procedure for sales requires the following: